 Copywriting is one of the most popular forms of freelance writing.

-In fact, there’s a great demand for it that somehow, the market still isn’t able to satisfy it.
+In fact, there’s a great demand for it that somehow, the market still isn’t able to satisfy.
 A quick look at Upwork revealed that as of the time I’m writing this, there are over 6,000 copywriting job posts.

 That’s why if you want to earn money from freelance writing, copywriting is one of the best ways to go.
 And this is where the Browsers to Buyers: 21 Powerful Website Copywriting Hacks course enters the stage.